He watched his family get taken by Hamas fighters. Now he wants Israel to fight back

 He doesn't know if his aunt or uncle are alive.

 "It took me almost two days just to wake up.
 To understand that it's not a dream.
 It's not a nightmare.
-It's something that really happened" Shnaidel told NPR's Morning Edition.
+It's something that really happened" Shnaider told NPR's Morning Edition.

 Now, he wants Israel to end Hamas as a threat to Israel.